Maplewarrior/OrdinalArchetypalAnalysis/README.md

 ##  :lock: License
-This work falls under a MIT license.
-If you plan to use this codebase please ensure that your ... is compliant.
+This work has been given a MIT license.